asuka-data/nyc_taxi_analysis/README.md

 # nyc_taxi_project

 ## Business Task
+This project analyzes NYC Taxi data to compare day of week, hour and locations.
-The goal for this analysis is to figure out the peaks of demand and find the efficiency of deliverig taxi.
+The goal for this analysis is to identify demands for taxi by many conditions and provide insights for marketing strategies aimed at improving dispatch efficiency.

-By analyzing NYC taxi data, I will suggest the way to improve revenues.
+--

 ## Data source
 - **new_york-taxi_trips.tlc_yellow_trips_2022**  [BigQuery](bigquery-public-data.new_york_taxi_trips.tlc_yellow_trips_2022)

+##  Tools Used
+- **Google BigQuery**: Data cleaning, transformation, and analysis using SQL
+- **Tableau**: Data visualization and dashboard creation
+- **GitHub**: Version control and portfolio hosting

 ## Data Range